 - Vitamin D

-Drinking too much milk (two or more quarts a day) or taking too much vitamin D as a dietary supplement can also increase blood calcium levels.
+Drinking too much milk (two or more quarts a day or having an equivalent amount of other dairy products ) or taking too much vitamin D as a dietary supplement can also increase blood calcium levels.

 Your doctor may order this test if you have signs or symptoms of: